aarsenault/intro_to_HTML_CSS/README.md

 ... nothing!

 Comments are a good way to leave yourself notes in your HTML about what certain pieces of code may be doing, your thought process or if you wish to temporarily remove something to test what your site looks like without it - but don't want to permanently delete it - you can wrap it in a comment.
+Try it!

-These represent the basic html tags that you'll be using a majority of the time.
+These tags represent the basic html elements that you'll be using the majority of the time.
 For a complete list of all the different HTML tags you can go to [w3schools](https://www.w3schools.com/tags/default.asp).
-This is a great resource and will get you accustomed with reading documentation for libraries and frameworks - this actually a huge part of what programmers do on a day to day basis.
+This is a great resource and will get you accustomed with reading documentation for libraries and frameworks - this is actually a huge part of what programmers do on a day to day basis.
 Don't worry if you don't understand everything you read here though!
 Often times documentation covers a lot of very specialized things that you won't need to use the majority of the time.

 ___